wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles.md

 #### expanded

-34.&emsp;Miracles restore the mind to its [the mind’s] fullness.
-<sup>2</sup>By atoning for lack they [miracles] establish perfect protection. <sup>3</sup>The spirit’s strength leaves no room for intrusions.
+34.&emsp;Miracles restore the mind to its [the-mind’s] fullness. <sup>2</sup>By atoning for lack they [miracles] establish perfect protection. <sup>3</sup>The spirit’s strength leaves no room for intrusions.

 #### substituted

-34.&emsp;Miracles restore the mind to the mind’s fullness.
-<sup>2</sup>By atoning for lack miracles establish perfect protection. <sup>3</sup>The spirit’s strength leaves no room for intrusions.
+34.&emsp;Miracles restore the mind to the-mind’s fullness. <sup>2</sup>By atoning for lack miracles establish perfect protection. <sup>3</sup>The spirit’s strength leaves no room for intrusions.

 #### simplified